bmshahrier/boston-house-price-prediction/README.md

 ## Methods

-I have followed the following steps to get the answer of my research question.
+Following steps have been performed to get the answer of my research question.

 **`Step 1:`** Choose the tool and technology for doing the research.